 Let’s Make It Happen Together

 If you have been injured through the negligence or wrongdoing of someone else, there is no reason why you should bear all the consequences on your own.
 At Silva Injury Law, Inc. we believe in compassionate advocacy and in negotiation where possible.
 Nevertheless, we are ready to fight to the finish if necessary to make sure our clients are treated fairly.
-Call us at 831-201-5036 or contact us online to schedule a consultation.
+Call us at contact us online to schedule a consultation.

 At Silva Injury Law we promote healing through compassionate advocacy.
 With each case tailored to the individual, we look our for your best interests by evaluating your unique circumstances.
 Contact us today for a FREE in person or remote consultation.